-The USB-6451 has two voltage output channels capable of either software-timed single-point updates or hardware-timed waveform generation.
+The USB-6453 has four voltage output channels capable of either software-timed single-point updates or hardware-timed waveform generation.

-Figure 81.
-USB-6451 Analog Output Block Diagram
+Figure 78.
+USB-6453 Analog Output Block Diagram

-The main blocks featured in the USB-6451 analog output circuitry are as follows:
+The main blocks featured in the USB-6453 analog output circuitry are as follows:

-- Digital-to-analog converters (DACs)-Convert digital codes to analog voltages. - AO FIFO-Enables analog output waveform generation.
-It is a first-in-first-out (FIFO) memory buffer between the computer and the DACs.
-It allows you to either stream a waveform with new data continuously provided from USB or download an entire waveform to the USB-6451 where it can be regenerated entirely from the onboard buffer. - AO Sample Clock-Reads a sample from the AO FIFO and generates the AO voltage.
+- DACs-Digital-to-analog converters (DACs) convert digital codes to analog voltages. - AO FIFO-The AO FIFO enables analog output waveform generation.
+It is a first-infirst-out (FIFO) memory buffer between the computer and the DACs.
+It allows you to either stream a waveform with new data continuously provided from USB or download an entire waveform to the USB-6453 where it can be regenerated entirely from the onboard buffer.. - AO Sample Clock-The AO Sample Clock signal reads a sample from the DAC FIFO and generates the AO voltage.